fooshen/MCPwithVnet/README.md

 - Private endpoints
 - Private DNS zones
 - VNet‑to‑VNet routing (if needed)

+## What is in this guide

+- Deploying a sample MCP server in Azure Functions
+- Securing it with a private endpoint
+- Enabling Power Platform to reach it through a delegated VNet

 ## Pre-requisites / What you will need
 - Visual Studio Code (optional, to create and deploy our sample MCP server)